Infinity0077/Anant-DS-Portfolio-Website-/README.md

 ---

+---

+## 📢 Important Notice

+This repository contains **only the production build files** of the portfolio.

+💡 The complete source code is kept private and is not part of this public repository.

+If you're interested in learning more about how it was built or collaborating on similar projects, feel free to [contact me](mailto:baviskaranant7@gmail.com)!

+---

 © 2025 Anant.
 All rights reserved.

 This project is shared for demonstration and personal showcase purposes only.
 No part of this repository may be copied.